rnelson/rmnbin/README.md

 ### Notes

-I haven't implemented a config of any sort yet, so `rmnupdate` has a `INSTDIR` variable that tells it to install under `/usr/local/{bin,sbin}`.
+I haven't implemented a config of any sort yet, so `rmnupdate` has an `INSTDIR` variable that tells it to install under `/usr/local/{bin,sbin}`.
 I may or may not change that later.